Skip to main content

 If you complete the module successfully you should be able to:

-• Demonstrate knowledge of the requirements for valid marriage, civil partnership and divorce/dissolution of relationships and the underlying policy of the law in regulating personal relationships
+• Demonstrate knowledge of the requirements for valid marriage, civil partnership and divorce/dissolution of relationships and the underlying policy of the law in regulating personal relationships;

-• Explain the operation and policy of the statute and case law to protect vulnerable family members, from domestic violence and child harm/neglect/abuse and the role of state institutions such as the Home Office, the Police and the Local Authority, in this protection
+• Explain the operation and policy of the statute and case law to protect vulnerable family members, from domestic abuse and child

-• Explain and analyse critically the principles and operation of the law as regulator of financial and property relations in and at the end of personal relationships, including sharing of wealth and support for children and former partners
+• Explain and analyse critically the principles and operation of the law as regulator of financial and property relations in and at the end of personal relationships, including sharing of wealth and support for children and former partners;

-• Demonstrate knowledge of law’s regulation of the parent/child relationship, including the principles of legal parentage, parental responsibility, s.8 Children Act orders, adoption and the paramountcy of welfare
+• Demonstrate knowledge of law’s regulation of the parent/child relationship, including the principles of legal parentage, parental responsibility,

-• Analyse and critique the continued development of the welfare principle in child-related legal matters
+• Analyse and critique the continued development of the welfare principle in child-related legal matters;

-• Demonstrate a) understanding of the role of human rights in family legal matters and b) analysis of its operation in case law
+• Demonstrate a) understanding of the role of human rights in family legal matters and b) analysis of its operation in case law.

 Assessment

-4hr 15 mins unseen examination
+Timed unseen examination

 Essential reading